BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 This feature is disabled by default because it may have an impact on the CPU.
 Indeed, when a terrain is 100x100 quads, it has 10K vertices and this custom function is then called 10K times.
 So let's remember to make it as fast as possible and to not allocate any object within it, else the garbage collector will have to work, consuming our precious FPS.
-Let's also remember that this custom user function is called only on terrain updates, not necesseraly each frame.
+Let's also remember that this custom user function is called only on terrain updates, not necessarily each frame.
 There's a way to force the terrain update on every frame that we'll see further.

 ### After or Before Terrain Update

 The Dynamic Terrain is updated automatically according to the camera position and all the LOD or tolerance parameters we've set so far.
-Sometimes it's necessery to do something just before or just after the terrain update although we can't predict in the main logic when this update is triggered.
+Sometimes it's necessary to do something just before or just after the terrain update although we can't predict in the main logic when this update is triggered.
 Therefore, the Dynamic Terrain provides two functions that we can over-write and what are called just before and just after the terrain update: `beforeUpdate()` and `afterUpdate()`

 ```javascript